-The 2018 National Audit Office report - The Sustainability of Local Authority Finances - provides an excellent if depressing introduction to this subject.
-Its key points are:
+The 2018 National Audit Office report - The Sustainability of Local Authority Finances - provided an excellent if depressing introduction to this subject.
+Its key points were:

 - Government funding for local authorities has fallen by an estimated 49.1% in real terms from 2010-11 to 2017-18.
 This equates to a 28.6% real-terms reduction in ‘spending power’ (government funding and council tax).